 Teenage depression – causes, symptoms and treatment

 It’s very common to see teenagers getting excited and getting depressed in no time.
-Actually, teenage depression is a result of mental and emotional disorder that both boys and girls experience in this phase of life.
+Teenage depression is a result of a mental and emotional disorder that both boys and girls experience in this phase of life.

-Teenage is a considerable period of life when a lot of things happen to our body which manifests in different ways and it invariably invokes some sort of depression symptoms.
-One on hand, adolescents approach to adulthood and experience a lot of hormonal changes in the body, on the other, they face many social and parental restrictions stuck with them.
+Teens are a considerable period of life when a lot of things happen to their bodies, which manifests in different ways, and it invariably invokes some depression symptoms.
+On one hand, adolescents approach adulthood and experience a lot of hormonal changes in the body; on the other, they face many social and parental restrictions stuck with them.
 This situation probably becomes a cause of teenage depression.
 It’s very important to understand the nature of this depression in order to deal with the condition.

-In most of the cases, the teenage depression doesn’t linger very long and it disappears as you step in adulthood, but some cases become very critical in which the emotional stress of teenage can spoil your personal, educational, family and social life forever.
-The impact of adolescence depression can be deep-rooted and its wave can shake you lifelong, it can even raise some suicidal tendencies.
+In most cases, depression in teenagers doesn’t linger very long and it disappears as they step into adulthood, but in some cases, it can become very critical, in which the emotional stress of teenage years can greatly affect their personal, educational, family and social life.
+The impact of adolescent depression can be deep-rooted, and its wave can shake them for longer; it can even raise some suicidal tendencies.

 There are some known and some unexplored factors that can cause depression, stress or anxiety among adolescents.
 Some common causes are: